Followers

 The Taking of Pelham 1 7 7 6

-Readers of The Cavalier Spy might recall some of the maneuvering by the British commander in chief, Lord William Howe, as he attempted to trap George Washington's forces near Kingsbridge (the Bronx).
+Readers of The Cavalier Spy might recall some of the maneuvering by the British commander-in-chief, Lord William Howe, as he attempted to trap George Washington's forces near Kingsbridge (the Bronx).
 This became a series of battles and engagements in the New York campaign.
 A campaign that could have ended the spirit of 76 in its tracks.
 The tiny engagement at Pells Point, or Pelham, was one of these small but strategically significant fights.

 An Excellent Plan: